 I talk a lot about raising your vibration through the foods you eat and the way you think.
 In fact, my podcast Your High Vibration Life is named after that very concept.

 When you’re sick, you want to focus on habits that will take you to higher frequencies, such as health, joy, peace, and gratitude.
-One way to do that is to do some guided meditations.
+One way to do that is to follow some guided meditations.
 This will be calming to your nervous system, which, in turn, will allow your body to focus on healing.

 Another way to calm your nervous system is to make sure you’re getting enough highly absorbable nutrients and trace minerals, since your body needs them for its every function.
-By adding Ultimate Minerals drops to your water before bed and first thing in the morning, you’re essentially supporting your neurological system when it needs it the most.
-Our formula allows nutrition to enter your cells, which lets your body to begin recovering from the damage antibiotics can do.
+By adding Ultimate Minerals drops to your water before bed and first thing in the morning, you’re supporting your neurological system when it needs it the most.
+Our formula allows nutrition to enter your cells, which lets your body begin recovering from the damage antibiotics can do.
 Ultimate Minerals are simply fulvic and humic acids from deep-Earth ancient plant deposits, which is the source of minerals for all plant life.
-(However, most plants, due to overfarmed soils, and spraying, are depleted.)
+(However, most plants, due to overfarmed soils and spraying, are depleted.)

 Along with getting adequate rest and sleep, these above tips should help get your body back on track after taking antibiotics.
 Know that it can be a slow process.
 It can take months or even years to build your gut flora back up, since antibiotics kill virtually all flora in a matter of days, but building it up takes consistent effort over the course of a few months, at least.
 Be consistent with these rebuilding efforts, and have faith in your miraculous body that knows how to heal itself, with the right raw materials!

 If you’ve taken antibiotics recently (or ever), then you definitely want to join my FREE video masterclass, 12 Steps to Whole Foods, happening now.